g-simmons/infovisfinal/report/report.md

 ### Summary of initial proposal

-- How you initially proposed to visualize the data, and why you want to visualize it that way.
 ​	Our initial proposal was a scatter plot of points representing individual foods, with mutual interactions with a parallel coordinates plot of nutritional information and both would have outbound iteractions to a sunburst displaying chemical compositions.
 Lassoing items in the scatter plot or brushing the axes of the parallel coordinates plot would filter the data, and that resulting filter would be used to construct the sunburst.
 Tooltips were planned for datapoints in the scatter plot and chemicals in the sunburst.
 The parallel coordinates plot would be stored in a collapsible sidebar when not needed, to conserve page space.
 We planned marks and channels remapping but did not specify how.
 ​	We designed this with the belief that centralizing the visualization system around foods and similarities therein would provide the most intuitive model for users.
 Alternative models such as starting from chemicals and enableing users to find foods with certain concentrations of those chemicals would have been possible, but we felt this would run counter to how most people think about food.